5 from 19 votes

 • Hearty and Filling: This chowder is a meal in itself.
 The robust combination of bacon, potatoes, and corn makes it hearty enough to fill you up on a cool summer evening or any chilly day.

-You will also enjoy this baked potato soup, potato corn chowder, and Mexican soup!
+You will also enjoy this baked potato soup and tomato soup!

 Simple Ingredients